 The Permittee shall notify NMED in writing, within fifteen (15) calendar days of discovery, of any newly discovered SWMU or AOC.
 The notification shall include, at a minimum, the location of the newly discovered SWMU or AOC and all available information pertaining to the site history and nature of the release (e.g., media affected, hazardous waste or hazardous constituents released, magnitude of release).
-NMED may require the Permittee to submit a Release Assessment Report in accordance with Permit Section VII.F.1 to determine the status of the newly discovered SWMU or AOC.
-Alternatively, NMED may require a RFI for the newly discovered SWMU or AOC in accordance with Permit Section VII.H without requiring a Release Assessment.
+NMED may require the Permittee to submit a Release Assessment Report in accordance with Permit Section VII.F.1 to determine the status of the newly discovered SWMU or AOC in accordance with Permit Section VII.H without requiring a Release Assessment.
 If NMED determines that a RFI for a newly discovered SWMU or AOC is required, the Permittee shall modify this Permit to add the SMWU or AOC to Permit Attachment 8 in accordance with 20.4.1.900 NMAC (incorporating 40 CFR 270.42).